What do psychologists do?

 Psychotherapy is a process where the therapist uses psychological methods in the treatment of mental problems.
 Grounded in dialogue, it provides a supportive environment that allows you to talk openly with someone who is objective and non-judgemental.
 During a session with your psychologist you can experience the use of methods such as talk-therapy, body exercises or the use of creative means like drawing, painting, music and other creative outlets to get you where you want to be.
 Overall, you and your psychologist will work together to identify and change the thoughts and behaviour patterns that are keeping you from feeling your best.

 It is normal to feel uneasy before starting therapy.
 You may feel nervous about contacting the therapist.
-Psychologists understand how difficult it can be to make initial contact and will help you through the conversation so you feel more relaxed and aware of why you are seeking support.
+Psychologists understand how difficult it can be to make initial contact and will help you through the conversation so you feel more relaxed and aware of why you are seeking help.
 Overcoming the initial nervousness is worth it because anytime your quality of of life isn’t what you want it to be, psychotherapy with the right therapist can help.

 The foundational principles